 Let us start with turning on the Vertical Gridline:

 - First, select the chart in your presentation and, then select the Chart Layout tab of the Ribbon, highlighted in red within Figure 2.
 Within the Chart Layout tab, click the Gridlines button (highlighted in blue within Figure 2) to open a drop-down menu that you see in Figure 2.

 Figure 2: Vertical Gridlines | Major Gridlines option

-- This makes the Major Vertical Gridlines visible on the chart, as shown in Figure 3.
+- This action enables Major Vertical Gridlines on the chart, as shown in Figure 3, below.